YukunJ/Parallel-Computing/README.md

 # Parallel Computing Spring 2020

-This folder is for the course <Special Topic: Parallel Computing> at NYU Courant Spring 2020.
+This folder is for the course <Special Topic: Parallel Computing> at NYU Courant Spring 2020, when I was a junior undergrad student.

 ### Lab1 : MPI Language: C